CIBC-Internal/python/Doc/library/codecs.rst

       if necessary, to reset the encoder and to get the output.

-.. method:: IncrementalEncoder.getstate()
+   .. method:: getstate()

       Return the current state of the encoder which must be an integer.
 The implementation should make sure that ``0`` is the most common state.
-(States that are more complicated than integers can be converted into an integer by marshaling/pickling the state and encoding the bytes of the resulting string into an integer).
+(States that are more complicated than integers can be converted into an integer by marshaling/pickling the state and encoding the bytes of the resulting string into an integer.)

-.. method:: IncrementalEncoder.setstate(state)
+   .. method:: setstate(state)

       Set the state of the encoder to *state*. *state* must be an encoder state returned by :meth:`getstate`.

 .. _incremental-decoder-objects: